chika-games/RPG-Maker-Specifications/lmt.md

 * [Attribution](#attribution)

 ## Introduction
-Any piece of information superscripted with a question mark (?) is speculation and should not be treated as fact.
+__Speculation:__ Any piece of information superscripted with a question mark (?) is speculation and should not be treated as fact.

 ## Data Types
 This section describes the various data types that will be used throughout this document.